oplS17projects/Magic_Mirror/README.md

 ### Statement
 Mirror, mirror on the wall...

-The Magic Mirror is an IoT-based project that adds various pieces of information to a mirror.
-Using a double-sided mirror, an LCD TV, and a Raspberry Pi it's possible to provide information that appears in the glass of the mirror, while maintaining the reflectivity required of a mirror.
+The Magic Mirror was an IoT-based project that display various pieces of information to a mirror.
+The output was minimalistic and displayed on the lateral, top or bottom sides.
+The background of the mirror was kept black which minimizes the amount of light leaking through.
+All text and images are white to allow for maximum visibility due to ambient light.

-In order to achieve the desired result, the output should remain minimalist and towards the sides and possibly the bottom of the mirror.
-The background should remain black to prevent as much light as possible from leaking through and the text should be white to provide maximum visibility.
-Graphics should also be as minimal as possible, or possibly excluded.

-We will attempt to bring a magic mirror in for presentation, but cost, weather, and transportation issues will need to be worked out.
-If we're unable to bring a mirror in for presentation, we'll still be able to present the project, though in a less fun manner.
+The Raspberry Pi 3 Model B was the computer that powers the mirror.
+Raspbian, the Debian-based Linux distribution has been loaded onto the Raspberry Pi because it supports Racket.
+A Samsung 24 inch LED HDTV was the screen that will serve as the projector.
+The TV has a two-way mirror mounted on top of it.
+Our magic mirror has four different modules.
+An end user can configure global weather information, global time, a word of the day and a quote of the day.

 ### Analysis
-While other techniques will almost certainly be brought in as we develop the project, these are what I know to be used at the time of this writeup.

-While working on FP3, we've found the need for recursion in parsing data sets.
-These sets were not including the FP3 submission, but will be reintroduced in the coming weeks.

-Designing with data abstraction in mind has also made it easier for us to interact with.
-For instance, within FP3 I've constructed two functions for getting and parsing weather.
-The implementation and storage information are hidden away.
-This allowed for multiple changes to the code, filesystem, and even different data streams without having to force my partner to alter his design.
+Designing with data abstraction in mind has made it easier for us to interact with each other’s code.
+Implementation and storage details have not been actively discussed.
+This allows for either of us to change code, filesystems and data streams without forcing the other to alter his design.
+Linear recursion was used in a lot of our parsing, searching and filtering functions.

 ### External Technologies
-#### Raspberry Pi
-- The Raspberry Pi 3 Model B will be the computer that drives the mirror.
-Raspbian, the Debian-based Linux distribution that I've loaded onto the Raspberry Pi supports Racket.
+The Raspberry Pi 3 Model B was the computer that powers the mirror.
+Raspbian, the Debian-based Linux distribution has been loaded onto the Raspberry Pi because it supports Racket.
+A Samsung 24 inch LED HDTV was the screen that will serve as the projector.
+The TV has a two-way mirror mounted on top of it.
+Our magic mirror has four different modules.
+An end user can configure global weather information, global time, a word of the day and a quote of the day.

 #### Web Communications
-- The weather "module" currently connects to, and downloads data from [OpenWeatherMap.org](http://openweathermap.org/).
-This data will be displayed via Racket webserver.
-Other modules and functionality are planned.
+- Any weather information was obtained using a free API key from OpenWeatherMap.
+Time information was obtained both from OpenWeatherMap and Timezonedb.
+The word of the day information was directly from Dictionary.com.

 ### Data Sets or other Source Materials
-The project currently downloads and parses JSON data.
-The information is converted into a complex list structure which than can be more easily read and worked with while populating the user interface.

-Other data sets are currently planned and will use a similar approach.
+The web communication information was converted into a complex list structure to make reading and working with the data easier.
+Both global weather and global time information are procured by downloading and parsing JSON data.
+The word of the day was webscraped directly from Dictionary.com.
+The quote of the day was created by reading from a local text document and converting that data into a list.
 ### Deliverable and Demonstration
-The final product will display a minimalist output of information chosen by the end user on an internal webserver.
-Without the mirror, it will simply be a display of the parsed data at the specified locations.
+The final product will be the magic mirror itself which can be customized as an end user sees fit.

 ### Evaluation of Results
-Results will be determined by unit testing, file-caching, and error handling.
-Success will be claimed when all tests have passed and the mirror is able to display information, either current or cached depending on the state of the network.
+The working mirror will be the ultimate test of our success.

 ## Architecture Diagram
 ![FP4 Diagram](https://github.com/oplS17projects/Magic_Mirror/blob/master/fp4-diagram-v2.png "FP4 Diagram")

-The front-end is responsible for requesting the current weather and/or forecast data for a specified city and country/state.
-It parses these results and displays them on the mirror.
+The front-end.rkt file is the heart of our mirror because it requests information from other .rkt files.
+It will parse the resulting information and display them on the mirror.

-The weather.rkt recieves the request from the front-end.
+For example  if the weather.rkt recieves the request from the front-end.
 It determines if there's a new enough cache-file stored locally.
 If there is, it parses that into a list and returns that to the front-end.
 If the cache file is deemed too old or is not available, it requests a new file from OpenWeatherMap.
 If the network is unavailable and the cache is missing a null list is returned.

 ## Schedule
 ### First Milestone (Sun Apr 9)